dsullivan7/chatbot-flow/README.md

-# A framework for supporting conversation state flow
+# A Tool for Chatbots
+chatbot-flow is an implementation of finite state machines built with chatbot conversations in mind.

 ## Install
 ```